Christine M. Jewell

 - Students will create their own tavern sign.
 What type of tavern would they operate?
 Does it sell food, offer lodgings, and/or host meetings and dances?
 What type of animal or object would represent their tavern?
 What is the name of the tavern?
-Students can see additional examples of early tavern signs from the Connecticut Historical Society’s online collection.
+Students can see additional examples of early tavern signs from the Connecticut Museum of Culture and History’s online collection.

 Place to GO